 Because all the models in our database are linear, all results are scalable and thus the magnitude of the shock is of no significance.

 For the temporary policy shock IRFs, results are very similar for horizons longer than the five years reported in this paper.
+In many respects this is not surprising, as most models return to their steady states within such a long horizon.
+The sacrifice ratio experiment instead features models transitioning to a new steady state with lower inflation.
 There are more substantive differences for the disinflation experiments, which we discuss below.

 By construction, the long-run elasticities under the TR and the ITR are identical.
 However, they can differ in the how the impulse is propagated over time.